Chapter 8 : And All the Girls and Boys Merely Players

 "Ugh, we should get back."
 Dom hauls up her broom.

-We trek into the shivering cold and find that, by the order of Hooch, Gryffindor and Slytherin are to share practice space for the day.
+We trek into the shivering cold and find that, by Hooch's orders, Gryffindor and Slytherin are to share practice space for the day.
 We have the north end, while they have the south.
-Despite the complaints about potential spying and not enough room, Hooch will have none of it.

 The Gryffindor rabble jeer at us as they take off.
 At least they can’t get the spelling wrong verbally, as opposed to the giant poster they put up outside our common room last month—"Dunjeon Scum, Death Eaters, and Dark Lords Report Hear."
-Again, that never would've happened if the Sorting Hat chucked a Ravenclaw into Gryffindor.
+Never would've happened if the Sorting Hat chucked a Ravenclaw into Gryffindor.
 Their maturity is a lost cause, though.

-One player is still on the ground and upon second glance, I see that he's watching me.
+One player is still on the ground.
+Upon a second glance, I see that he's watching me.

 But I remember the scent immediately, the same that seeped into my clothes that one day, and I lift a flap over my head to spot Potter just as he swings his leg over his broomstick.
 His outermost cloak is distinctly missing.